French

 Tips

 • Crush the peppercorns, don't grind them.
-In a mortar or under the flat of a knife — you want shards, not powder (that's what brings the bite).
+In a mortar or under the flat of a knife, you want shards, not powder (that's what brings the bite).
+A marble mortar, by the way, is an excellent investment: it usually doesn't cost much, lasts a lifetime and gives you a far better texture.

 • You can also add red and white peppercorns for a colourful mix.